-- 1. Grading. -Grading is permitted in compliance with ChapterSection 2220.64.080(C) (Grading and Excavation Standards) and shall be minimized.
+- 1. Grading.
+Grading is permitted in compliance with Chapter 22.64.080(C) and shall be minimized.
 Every reasonable effort shall be made to retain the natural features of the land: skylines and ridgetops, rolling land forms, knolls, native vegetation, trees, rock outcroppings, and watercourses.
 Where grading is required, it shall not create flat planes and sharp angles of intersection with natural terrain.
 Slopes shall be rounded and contoured to blend with existing topography. - 2.
 Drainage.
 The areas adjacent to creeks shall be kept as much as possible in their natural state.
 All construction shall ensure drainage into the natural watershed in a manner that will avoid significant erosion or damage to creeks and adjacent properties.
 Impervious surfaces shall be minimized.
-At creek crossings, bridges shall be utilized instead of culverts consistent with Section 2220.64.050.B.11 (Coastal Streams, Riparian Vegetation, and Buffers).

-- 3. Trees and vegetation. -Every effort shall be made to avoid tree removal, and changes or construction that would cause the death of existing trees, rare plant communities, and wildlife habitats. - 4.
-Fire hazards. -Development shall be permitted in areas subject to wildfire threat only where it is consistent with the requirements of C-BIO-4 (Protect Major Vegetation), C-EH-9- and C-DES-11 (Avoidance of Fuel Modification) and the review authority determines there are good access roads, and adequate water supply, and vegetation management plans are required and adopted. - 5.
-Geologic hazards. -Construction shall not be permitted on identified seismic or geologic hazards, including slides, natural springs, identified fault zones, or on bay mud, without approval from the Department of Public Works, based on acceptable soils and geologic reports.
-Development subject to coastal hazards shall be sited and designed to avoid such hazards consistent with Chapter 2220.64.060 (Environmental Hazards). - 6.
-Watershed areas. -All projects within water district watershed areas shall be referred to the appropriate district for review and comment. -Damaging impoundments of water shall be avoided. - Utilities. -In ridge land areas, street lights shall be of low-level intensity and low in profile. -In all areas, power and telephone lines shall be underground where feasible.
+At creek crossings, bridges shall be utilized instead of culverts consistent with 22.64.050.B.11. - Trees and vegetation.
+Every effort shall be made to avoid tree removal, and changes or construction that would cause the death of existing trees, rare plant communities, and wildlife habitats. - 4.
+Fire hazards.
+Development shall be permitted in areas subject to wildfire threat only where it is consistent with the requirements of C-BIO-4, C-EH-9 and C-DES-11 and the review authority determines there are good access roads, and adequate water supply, and vegetation management plans are required and adopted. - 5.
+Geologic hazards.
+Construction shall not be permitted on identified seismic or geologic hazards, including slides, natural springs, identified fault zones, or on bay mud, without approval from the Department of Public Works, based on acceptable soils and geologic reports.
+Development subject to coastal hazards shall be sited and designed to avoid such hazards consistent with 22.64.060. - 6.
+Watershed areas.
+All projects within water district watershed areas shall be referred to the appropriate district for review and comment.
+Damaging impoundments of water shall be avoided. - I. Utilities.
+In ridge land areas, street lights shall be of low-level intensity and low in profile.
+In all areas, power and telephone lines shall be underground where feasible.
 Any determination that undergrounding of utilities is not feasible shall be made in writing.

-2220.65.040 - C-APZ Zoning District Standards
+22.65.040 - C-APZ Zoning District Standards

-- A. Purpose.
+A. Purpose.
 This Section provides additional development standards for the C-APZ zoning district designed to preserve productive lands for agricultural use, and ensure that development is accessory and incidental to, in support of, and compatible with agricultural production.
-"Appurtenant and necessary for agricultural production" means that the proposed development is needed to sustain an efficient and productive agricultural operation and to ensure continued agricultural viability. - B. Applicability. -The requirements of this Section apply to proposed development in addition to the standards established by Section 2220.65.030 (Planned District General Development Standards) and Chapter 2220.64 (Coastal Zone Development and Resource Management Standards), and all other applicable provisions of this DevelopmentCoastal Zoning Code. - C. Development standards. -Development permits in the C-APZ district shall be subject to the following standards and requirements in addition to sSection 2220.65.030 (Planned District General Development Standards):
+"Appurtenant and_necessary for agricultural production" means that the proposed development is needed to sustain an efficient and productive agricultural operation and to ensure continued agricultural viability.

+- B. Applicability.
+The requirements of this Section apply to proposed development in addition to the standards established by Section 22.65.030 (Planned District General Development Standards) and Chapter 22.64 (Coastal Zone Development and Resource Management Standards), and all other applicable provisions of this Development Code. - C. Development standards.
+Development permits in the C-APZ district shall be subject to the following standards and requirements in addition to section 22.65.030: